SBDWolf/PMD-Sky-Cutsceneless-Hack/README.md

 --------

+The source code here only contains an automatic build environment.
+Past commits also include the skytemple source files, but I stopped including them for simplicity.
-If you want to actually make use of the source code and/or the automatic patch maker:
+If you want to  make use of automatic build environment:

-The source included here only includes the changes made to the scripts.
-It does not include changes made to things like NPC placements and header data.
-If you want to make use of the source to take a look at this hack in a complete sense, you should also apply the patches in the releases section, which contain those additional changes to the game data.

 In the Build folder there is an environment to automatically create patches with flips and xdelta.
 To do so (on Windows):
 - Place the modified ROM in the Build/modified folder and name it "EU.nds";